-1. Unflex the delivery system while retracting the device.
+Step Procedure 1 Unflex the delivery system while retracting the device.
 Verify that the flex catheter tip is locked over the triple marker.
 Retract the loader to the proximal end of the delivery system.
 Remove the delivery system from the sheath.
+Note: To minimize bleeding for subclavian/axillary approach, keep delivery system inside of the sheath until ready to remove all devices as one unit.
 CAUTION: Completely unflex the delivery system prior to removal to minimize the risk of vascular injury.

-2. Refer to the Edwards sheath instructions for use for device removal.
+2 Refer to the Edwards sheath instructions for use for device removal.

-8.4 Verification of Prosthetic Valve Position and Measurements
+8.5 Verification of Prosthetic Valve Position and Measurements

-Measure and record hemodynamic parameters.
+Measure and record hemodynamic parameters

-- 1. Perform an angiogram to evaluate device performance and coronary patency, where applicable. - 2.
-Measure and record the transvalvular pressure gradients. - Remove all devices when the ACT level is appropriate (e.g., reaches < 150 sec).
-Refer to the Edwards sheath instructions for use for device removal. - 4.
-Close the access site.
+Step Procedure 1 Perform an angiogram to evaluate device performance and coronary patency, where applicable.
+2 Measure and record the transvalvular pressure gradients.
+3 Remove all devices when the ACT level is appropriate (e.g., reaches < 150 sec).
+Refer to the introducer sheath instructions for use for device removal.
+4 Close the access site.